iandotkelly/angular-basicauth/README.md

 ## Installation

-You can clone this repository and include angular-basicauth.js or angular-basicauth.min.js as a script in your application.
+You can clone this repository and include angular-basicauth.js or angular-basicauth.min.js as a script in your application, plus its dependencies.

 Alternatively you can use [bower.js](http://bower.io/) to install, which will install the module and all its dependencies.